-Rich, decadent and totally moreish, this Middle Eastern inspired Chocolate Tart with Cardamom, Apricots and Rose Petals is perfect for Valentine’s Day or any day when you want a showstopping dessert without the hassle!
+Rich, decadent and totally moreish, this Middle Eastern inspired Chocolate Tart with Cardamom, Apricots and Rose Petals is perfect when you want a showstopping dessert without the hassle!

 OK, I must admit to having a total obsession with this chocolate tart – it first came into being as my contribution to the Cadbury’s creme egg madness last year in the run up to Easter (you know the one where every blogger, instagramer and tweeter in the land tries to come up with a different way of baking with creme eggs).
 Then it got reinvented and turned into this gorgeous Christmas version featuring cranberries, pistachios and orange.
 There was even a summer berries version that I totally failed to photograph, so didn’t make the blog…and now I have reinvented it again into this pretty Valentine’s Day tart complete with rose petals – aaah.

 But there is a good reason for my obsession – this chocolate tart is utterly easy peasy, totally foolproof and yet looks and tastes amazing.
 Meaning you can have elegance and sophistication without the stress!
 It is perfect for whipping up when you have guests to dinner, taking to a party or just making on a random Tuesday evening, if you so wish!